jbreeden/chainlang/README.md

 With fluent APIs, it can be useful to declare modifiers that alter the behavior of all methods that descend from them in the object graph.
 For this, chainlang exposes the `chainlang.proxy` method.
-This allows you to create a copy of an object with all of it's methods proxied.
-This is actually the same technique used by chainlang to create an object with chainable methods in `chainlang.create`.
+This allows you to create a copy of an object with all of its methods proxied.
+This is the same technique used by chainlang to create an object with chainable methods in `chainlang.create`.

 ```